Azure/aad-pod-identity/README.md

 ----
-Aad Pod Identity enables applications running in pods on AKS or aks-engine Kubernetes clusters to securely access cloud resources by leveraging Azure Active Directory(AAD).
+Aad Pod Identity enables applications running in pods on Kubernetes clusters deployed on Azure(managed or unmanaged) to securely access cloud resources by leveraging Azure Active Directory(AAD).
 Administrators can configure identities and bindings, to match pods with identities.
-Following this, without any code modifications, the applications running within the pod can access the appropriate cloud resources.
+Following this, without any code modifications, the applications running within the pod can access any cloud resources that depend on AAD as Identity Provider.
 The administrator interactions with the aad-pod-identity are via Kubernetes primitives.

 ----